 I am an assistant professor of technical communication and rhetoric at Texas Tech University on the indigenous land of Comanche.
 I co-direct the User Experience (UX) Lab in the Department of English and teach courses in UX research, information design, and digital rhetorics.

-My books, Design Thinking in Technical Communication (Routledge/T&F) and Collaborative Writing Playbook (Parlor Press, coauthored with Joe Moses), and Designing Technical and Professional Communication (Routledge/T&F, coauthored with Deborah Andrews) focus on the application of design thinking mindsets in professional practice and writing pedagogy.
-Currently, I am working on an edited collection and a textbook on design thinking approaches in technical communication pedagogy and practice.
+My books, Design Thinking in Technical Communication (Routledge/T&F), Collaborative Writing Playbook (Parlor Press, coauthored with Joe Moses), and Designing Technical and Professional Communication (Routledge/T&F, coauthored with Deborah Andrews) focus on the application of design thinking mindsets in professional practice and writing pedagogy.
+Currently, I am working on an edited collection on design thinking keywords and a textbook on user experience (UX) writing.
 See my projects page for details.

 My recent publications include the following: